 For the case with concentration varying both in time and domain you have to prepare a data file containing the concentration (in component units) before you set up the hydrodynamic simulation.
 The file must be a 2D unstructured data file (dfsu) or a 2D grid data file (dfs2).
 The area in the data file must cover the model area.
 If a dfsu-file is used, a piecewice constant interpolation is used to map the data.
-If a dfs2-file is used, a bilinear interpolation is used to map the data file does not, however, have to be the same as the time step of the hydrodynamic simulation.
+If a dfs2-file is used, a bilinear interpolation is used to map the data.
+The data must cover the complete simulation period.
+The time step of the input data file does not, however, have to be the same as the time step of the hydrodynamic simulation.
 A linear interpolation will be applied if the time steps differ.